When To Use An Erosion Control Silt Sock

 1. Cost-effective and easy to install.

 Silt socks are a cost-effective and easy-to-use erosion control measure.
 They can be purchased in pre-made rolls and are simple to install, requiring only a few metal or plastic posts to hold the sock in place.
+No trenching required for silt sock installation, which saves time and reduces site disturbance.

 2. Quickly and effectively control erosion.